pantheon-systems/documentation/source/content/guides/fastly-pantheon/01-introduction.md

     - [Syslog](https://docs.fastly.com/en/guides/log-streaming-syslog)
     - And other [Fastly logging endpoints](https://docs.fastly.com/en/guides/integrations#_logging-endpoints)

 - Enhanced Caching at the edge, including API responses.
-This allows you to see traffic and deployment changes, and improves continuous integration / continuous delivery (CI/CD).
+This allows you to see traffic and deployment changes, and improves continuous integration/continuous delivery (CI/CD).

 - Image Optimizer (IO) as an add-on that renders images using high-density points of presence (POPs) that cache content for longer times and serve millions of image variations.
 Serving from the edge in this way offloads work from your servers and improves your site's performance.
-IO supports several formats including animated GIFs.
+IO supports several formats, including animated GIFs.

 ## Take Advantage of Fastly on Pantheon